About The Class

 How do you Register for Class:

 We require pre-registration for our classes.
-Please click the add to cart button above to register or call us at 303-562-1662 to register over the phone.
+Please click the add to cart button above to make your payment or call us at 303-562-1662 to register over the phone.

 Where Is The Class Being Held:

-The class will be held at the Butler City Hunting & Fishing Club.
+The class will be held at the Castlewood Rod and Gun Club.
 After your registration is complete you will receive an email with your receipt and it will contain the exact address and other class information.
 Please note pre-registration is required and walk-ins are not allowed.